Wollongong Coastal Management Program

 The Blue Mile is great, but we need to divert some of the attention away from it.

-by GKew, almost 2 years ago
+by GKew, over 2 years ago

 For years we have walked the section of coastline Council has called the Blue Mile, well before it was called "The Blue Mile".